Kim Kang-woo: Transition to leading role

+Breakthrough

 Kim found commercial success with his next film, Le Grand Chef, which despite opening during a slow season sold more than three million tickets to become the fourth biggest selling South Korean film of 2007.
 Based on a popular manhwa, the film focused on the conflict between two rival chefs, played by Kim and Im Won-hee.
 To prepare for his role, Kim attended cooking classes for one and a half months, and for one crucial scene in particular he visited a slaughterhouse, receiving a big shock as he knew nothing about the slaughtering process.
 In addition, he was required to film a number of scenes with a cow, and spent some ten days acquainting himself with it—grooming it, feeding it and taking it for walks—remarking that it was "like working with a very sensitive actress".
 He next starred in the crime thriller Rainbow Eyes the same year, portraying a tough detective who is also a homosexual.

 In 2008, Kim took on the lead role in Marine Boy, portraying a former professional swimmer who falls into a debt trap.
 The same year, he starred in the short film I'm Right Here as part of the omnibus Five Senses of Eros.
 Kim returned to the small screen in 2009, playing a psychopath in the action thriller The Slingshot.

 Following a supporting role in Hong Sang-soo's comedy drama Hahaha, Kim starred in the remake of the 1986 Hong Kong film A Better Tomorrow.
 Kim was then cast in the Japanese film Black Dawn, playing a Korean agent.
 He then starred in the short film The Heavenly Creature as part of Kim Jee-woon's science-fiction anthology film Doomsday Book; and played the lead role in erotic thriller The Taste of Money by Im Sang-soo.
 Kim returned to the small screen in the romantic comedy action drama Lovers of Haeundae.
 The same year, Kim published a travel book titled Two Men's Unstoppable Thailand Trip, which recorded his Thailand experience with his close friend and filmmaker, Lee Jung-sub.

 Making 2013 a busy year; Kim starred in three films: fantasy thriller The Gifted Hands, romantic comedy film Marriage Blue and 3D sports comedy film Mr. Go.
 Kim then starred in thriller Tabloid Truth as a talent manager, a film focusing on the tabloid culture of South Korea.
 He next featured in the ensemble drama Cart, a film depict a story about contract workers in a large discount store who are faced with wrongful dismissals.
 Meanwhile, on the small screen, Kim took on the lead role in the revenge thriller Golden Cross.